kitnato/neverquest/README.md

 Apart from attacking, retreating and defending, there are several mechanics that occur during combat.

-Some of the following effects are intrinsic to gear and can't be controlled directly the way [attributes](#attributes) are.
-Others also don't appear as part of [statistics](#statistics), as they become apparent in the character and monster status screens.
+Some of the following effects are intrinsic to gear and aren't controlled directly the way [attributes](#attributes) are.

 #### Bleed

-Certain successful attacks by a monster or the character can inflict bleed, a damage over time effect consisting of a total amount of damage inflicted regularly (every 100 milliseconds) over a certain period of time (2.5 seconds).
+Certain successful attacks by a monster or the character can inflict bleed, a damage over time effect consisting of a total amount of damage inflicted regularly over a certain period of time (2.5 seconds).

-For the character, this is determined by the [bleed chance](#bleed-chance) and [bleed damage](#bleed-damage) attributes.

-Inflicting bleed will only be possible after acquiring the [Anatomy](#anatomy) skill.
+For the character, [bleed chance](#bleed-chance) and [bleed damage](#bleed-damage) statistics determine this mechanic.
+Inflicting bleed is only possible after acquiring the [Anatomy](#anatomy) skill.

 #### Block

 A successful block by the character upon a monster's attack will negate all damage done, yet costs [stamina](#stamina).
 Blocking may also inflict [stagger](#stagger) on the monster, depending on the acquisition of the [Traumatology](#traumatology) skill.

-The overall chance to block an attack is determined by the [block chance](#block-chance) statistic and is determined usually by wielding a [shield](#shields).
+The overall chance to block an attack is determined by the [block chance](#block-chance) statistic and is determined primarily by wielding a [shield](#shields).

+#### Critical Strike

+An attack might deal extra damage, which is determined by the [chance](#critical-chance) to do so and the overall [damage multiplier](#critical-damage).

 #### Deflection